pimoroni/unicorn-hat/README.md

 ###Using with idle/idle3:

-Unicorn HAT needs root to function.
+`unicornhat` needs root access to function.
 Please make sure you start LXTerminal and run idle or idle3 with the "sudo" command like so:

 ```bash
 sudo idle